Fiserv/firstvision-apac/docs/getting-started.md

 ### 2. Getting your API key

 The Account relationship manager will share the credentials via the preferred secure channel.
+The credentials is mapped to approve scope which determines which APIs clients can consume.

+### 3. Get OAuth bearer token

+Using the API key recieved, make a [getToken API](./?path=/docs/APIs/Security/get-token.md) request to receive the Auth token for the defined scope.

 ### 3. Constructing the API call

-Once the credentials are provided, make a call to the signon API.
-In the response, a a unique one-time token will be provided in the response.

-Use the token for any subsequent API calls.
-The token must be passed in the request header name "X-context".
-In addition to token, passed the assigned credential name in the "X-name" tag.
+Use the bearer token for any subsequent API calls.
+The bearer token must be passed in the authorization header.

 ---